 But restored hair may fall out if lupus continues to disrupt the growth cycle and follicles on the scalp.

 It’s crucial to work with your GP to find the right treatment for you and help your condition stay under control.

-The latest hair transplant surgery technologies and techniques allow specialists to restore hair in a natural, seamless way.
+The latest hair transplant technologies and techniques allow specialists to restore hair in a natural, seamless way.

 System Lupus Erythematosus (SLE) most commonly causes non-scarring alopecia, which creates thinning hair.
 This primarily occurs at the front of the hairline, but hair loss may not always be permanent.